Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_register_api.md

 jq '. | .info.version = "2.0.0" | del(.paths."/pet")' openapi.json > openapi-v2.json
 ```

 There is already an existing API Service, so a new API Service revision must be created with the new API definition.
-Use the steps in [Create an API Revision](#Create-API-Service-Revision):
+Use the steps in [Create an API Revision](#create-api-service-revision):

 ```bash
 jq --slurp -f api-service-revision.jq openapi-v2.json api-service-created.json > api-service-revision-v2.json
 axway central create -f api-service-revision-v2.json -o json -y > api-service-revision-v2-created.json
 ```

-Provide the instance (where the API is available) by using the same steps to [Create the API Service instance](#Create-API-Service-Instance):
+Provide the instance (where the API is available) by using the same steps in [Create the API Service instance](#create-api-service-instance):

 ```bash
 jq --slurp -f api-service-instance.jq openapi-v2.json api-service-revision-v2-created.json > api-service-instance-v2.json